 Risk management is an essential component of our culture and business model.
 Management within our business units and functional areas is primarily responsible for identifying, assessing, monitoring and managing risk exposures.
-The Company's Enterprise Risk Management program includes a Chief Risk Officer, whose team operates independently from the business units, and an Enterprise Risk Management Committee, comprised of members from the executive management team, that provides enterprise wide oversight for material risks.
+The Company's Enterprise Risk Management program includes a Chief Risk Officer, whose team operates independently from the business units, and an Enterprise Risk Management Committee, composed of members from the executive management team, that provides enterprise wide oversight for material risks.
 The Company also has a robust internal audit function.

 The Board oversees management's execution and performance of its risk management responsibilities.
-The Board reviews strategic threats, opportunities, and risks Principal and particular businesses or functions are managing.
-Oversight of other risks such as credit, market, liquidity, product, operational, cybersecurity and general business risk, is handled directly by the Board or by Board Committees as discussed below:
+The Board reviews strategic threats, opportunities, and risks Principal and its businesses or functions are managing.
+This includes oversight of risks such as credit, market, liquidity, product, operational, cybersecurity and general business risk that are handled directly by the Board or by Board Committees as discussed below:

 The Audit Committee: risk and mitigation related to accounting, financial controls, legal, regulatory, ethics, compliance, operations and general business activities.
-The Audit Committee also oversees the framework and policies with respect to enterprise risk assessment and management.
+The Audit Committee also oversees the framework and policies with respect to enterprise risk management.

 The Finance Committee: risk and mitigation related to liquidity, credit, market, product and pricing activities.
 The Finance Committee also oversees capital management, capital structure and financing, investment policy, tax planning, and key risks associated with significant financial transactions.
+The Finance Committee also provides guidance to the Human Resources Committee on the appropriateness of Company financial goals used in annual and long-term employee incentive compensation arrangements.